Milestones

 The Screenshots

-First JavaScript output on Mac OS 9
+Running on real Mac OS 9

 The Mandelbrot